beets3d/FutureMakers/docs/projects/keyboard_cap/index.md

 - Design and print a series of themed keycaps (e.g., burger, pizza, sushi) for a fun keyboard set.

 ### Keycap Display Stand
-- Design and print a small stand to display your donut keycap when not in use.
+- Design and print a small stand to display your keycap when not in use.

 ---